PizzaLvr49/Nexus/README.md

 #### `Nexus.Setup(): boolean`

-Initializes the Nexus module.
+Although Nexus self-initializes when required, this function can be called explicitly if needed.
 Server creates the necessary RemoteEvents and RemoteFunctions, while clients connect to them.

 ```lua
 local success = Nexus.Setup()
 ```

 - Returns: `boolean` - Whether initialization was successful
+- **Note:** This is called automatically when you require the module, so you typically don't need to call it manually.

 #### `Nexus.Register(channelName: string, options): table?`